What kind of oatmeal cookie lover are you? You and RB have something in common if you like the following:

 - Heaping cup nuts--I really like to use sliced almonds

 Other add-ins to try--chocolate chips, butterscotch chips, shredded coconut, dried cranberries or cherries and any nut you like.
 It's all good!
+Add a teaspoon of cardamom for an exotic twist, chopped candied ginger is very nice.

 For oat bars: Melt the butter in a saucepan.
 Replace the all-purpose flour with self-rising, decrease the salt to 1/2 teaspoon.
 Omit the baking soda.
 Up the eggs to 3.
 Stir it all up in a mixing bowl.
 Pour the batter into a greased 9 x 13-ich baking pan.
 Bake at 350 F. for about 35 to 40 minutes.
 Cool on a wire rack.
 Cut into squares when cool Makes about 40.